Future Earnings Agreements

 The University of Buckingham believes in you and in the education it provides.

-What can a Future Earning Agreement offer you?
+What can a Future Earning Agreements offer you?

 It means the interests of the student and the university are aligned.
 If you do well, we recover our costs.